corelight/log-add-vlan-everywhere/README.rst

 ::

-  bro-pkg refresh
+  zkg refresh
-  bro-pkg install corelight/log-add-vlan-everywhere
+  zkg install corelight/log-add-vlan-everywhere

 Usage
 -----

-All Bro logs that contain connection information with the ``c$id`` field should have fields that indicate VLAN tags (named ``vlan`` and ``inner_vlan``).
+All Zeek logs that contain connection information with the ``c$id`` field should have fields that indicate VLAN tags (named ``vlan`` and ``inner_vlan``).

 Potential Side Effects